Menu

 These factors ultimately led to the discontinuation of the project.

-FrankenScore represents a modern revival and evolution of the ideas behind Igor Engraver.
+Ooloi takes the concepts from Igor Engraver and develops them further.
 While it shares no code with its predecessor, it inherits many of the underlying concepts and goals.

 Key differences and improvements: